Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

 \section{Applications of the Framework}

-In the following subsections, we apply Theorem~\ref{thm: Block interpolation} to obtain tight lower bounds for counting problems, including the unweighted permanent in Section~\ref{sub:Unweighted-permanent}, the matching polynomial in Section~\ref{sub:Matching-and-independent} and the Tutte polynomial in Section~\ref{sub:Tutte-polynomial}.
+In the following subsections, we apply Theorem~\ref{thm: Block interpolation} to obtain tight lower bounds for concrete counting problems, including the unweighted permanent in Section~\ref{subsec:Unweighted-permanent}, the matching and independent set polynomials in Section~\ref{subsec:Matching-and-independent}, and the Tutte polynomial in Section~\ref{subsec:Tutte-polynomial}.